 How much do we charge?
 Have a look.

 If our fees are more than what someone wants to pay, they can see that for themselves and don’t have to waste their time - or ours.

 How much a lawyer charges for a DUI case should never be any kind of secret.

 It wasn't some stroke of marketing genius that inspired us to list our fees back on our first website many years ago; it just seemed like the right thing to do, and we’ve just done it ever since.

 The age-old practice of keeping prices “quiet” is outdated, especially now, in the information age.
 It doesn’t make any sense that someone can find almost unlimited information on just about every aspect of DUI cases online, but can’t find a single price for legal services.

 Our fees always start out with a “from” amount, but that’s an honest disclaimer because it can, on occasion, take more time to handle a case in one court versus another, or the facts can make it significantly more complicated, and therefore, more time-consuming.

 Those are the exceptions, though.
 In most cases, the “from” price is the final price.

 However, if a case will cost more than that “from” price we list, my team and I will ALWAYS quote the exact amount over the phone once we get the necessary details, and in NO circumstances is the final price ever significantly more than that “from” price.

-Finding the answer to “how much?” should always be that easy, and with our firm, it is.
+Finding the answer to “How much do you charge?” should always be easy - and with our firm, it is.